shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/article/index.md

 ## Introduction

-In this article you can read more about using the article resource.
-The following part will show you examples including provided data and data you need to provide if you want to use this resource.
+In this article, you will find examples of the article resource usage for different operations.
+For each analyzed scenario, we provide an example of the data that you are expected to provide to the API, as well as an example response.
-Please read **[Article](../api-resource-article)** if you did not yet, to get more information about the article resource and the data it provides.
+Please read the page covering the **[article API resource](../api-resource-article)** if you haven't yet, to get more information about the article resource and the data it provides.
-Also we are using the API-Client of the following document **[API-Client](../)**.

-**Keep in mind that I reduced the data, in case of illegibility**

-Instead of providing the data in the URL, the client also allows us to provided a parameter of type array.
-You can also place variables there.
-An example call would look like this then:
+These examples assume you are using the provided **[demo API client](../)**.
+One of its advantages is that, instead of providing query arguments directly in the URL, you can do so by means of method argument.
+The client application will, internally, handle the full URL generation.
+You can also place variables using this technique.
+An example call would look like this:

 ```
 $client->post('articles', array(